SFHSammay/platformer-2d/README.md

 # Platformer2D

-A 2D platformer project made with Unity for **Digital Gaming and Learning** in September 2021.
+A single-level 2D platformer project made with Unity for **Digital Gaming and Learning** in September 2021.

 This repository contains the Windows playable build.